gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   following legacy models:

   - `Legacy elaboration-checking model` available in pre-18.x versions of GNAT.
-    This model is enabled with compiler switch :switch:`-gnatH`.
+    You can enable this model with compiler switch :switch:`-gnatH`.

   - `Legacy elaboration-order model` available in pre-20.x versions of GNAT.
-    This model is enabled with binder switch :switch:`-H`.
+    You can enable this model with binder switch :switch:`-H`.

 .. index:: Relaxed elaboration mode

-The dynamic, legacy, and static models can be relaxed using compiler switch :switch:`-gnatJ`, making them more permissive.
+You can relax the dynamic, legacy, and static models by specifying compiler switch :switch:`-gnatJ`, which makes them more permissive.
 Note that in this mode, GNAT may not diagnose certain elaboration issues or install run-time checks.

 .. _Mixing_Elaboration_Models:

 Mixing Elaboration Models
 =========================

-It is possible to mix units compiled with a different elaboration model, however the following rules must be observed:
+You can mix units compiled with different elaboration models.
+However you must observe the following rules:

 * A client unit compiled with the dynamic model can only |with| a server unit that meets at least one of the following criteria: